e-n-f/if-then-else/if-then-else.md

 arithmetic signs, so they were one step closer to talking about conditions in a natural way.

-That same year, two different national organizations began projects to develop programming languages that were not tied to one particular machine from one particular manufacturer.
-This machine independence also meant they could try to think about what would be the most natural way to talk about a process rather than what was the most straightforward to implement on some particular machine.

 * https://archive.org/details/bitsavers_univacflowProgrammingSystem1958_9367413/page/n39

 ---

 ![11](https://user-images.githubusercontent.com/1951835/53197069-46456980-35ce-11e9-97a5-fd646c4bee15.png)

+In 1958, two different national organizations began projects to develop programming languages that were not tied to one particular machine from one particular manufacturer.
+By being machine-independent they could try to think about what would be the most natural way for people to talk about a process rather than what was the most straightforward to implement it on some particular machine.

 The German authors of the "Proposal for a universal language for the description of computing processes" made two big conceptual leaps